rabiulcste/rabiulcste.github.io/_pages/about.md

 #### BIO
 I am a CS master's student at [University of Saskatchewan](https://www.usask.ca/), supervised by Professor Michael Horsch and Roy Ka-wei Lee.
 My research interests lies in the intersection of NLP and Computational Social Science.
-My recent work has focused on hate speech detection, social media analysis and transfer learning.
+My recent work has focused on hate speech detection, low-resource NLP and transfer learning.

 Before moving to Canada, I worked at [Goava](https://www.goava.com/sv/) as a software engineer.
 I completed bachelor in Computer Science at [Noakhali Science and Technology University](https://nstu.edu.bd/).